National defense bill moves forward as Trump threatens veto

 Smith, the House Armed Services Committee chairman, on Wednesday suggested the president’s ego was getting in the way.
 Wanting to nix Section 230, Smith said, has “nothing to do with defense.”
 Both the House and Senate passed their respective authorization bills by veto-proof margins.

 Wilson, whose district includes the Savannah River Site, previously predicted Trump would sign the finalized National Defense Authorization Act in December.
-That is now jeopardized.
+That now appears jeopardized.